USS Lawrence (DD-250): World War II

-Once again Lawrence recommissioned 26 September 1939, Cmdr.
-H. D. Clarke in command, and sailed 2 months later for maneuvers and patrol in the Caribbean.
+Once again Lawrence recommissioned 26 September 1939 and sailed 2 months later for maneuvers and patrol in the Caribbean.
 Following training operations, she arrived at Boston 1 March 1940, and later that month was assigned to the east coast sound school at New London, Connecticut.
 The destroyer conducted tactical exercises along the east coast until 3 December when she steamed for the Pacific.

 Arriving at San Francisco, California on the 27th, she was later assigned to the Sound School at San Diego, continuing these operations until America's declaration of war on Japan.
 During the early months of the war the destroyer performed convoy escort operations between San Francisco and Seattle, Washington.
 Lawrence departed San Francisco 13 August 1942 to escort a troop convoy en route to Kodiak, Alaska, arriving there 7 days later.
 For the next month the destroyer covered convoy approaches between Kodiak, Dutch Harbor, and Adak before returning to San Francisco 27 September.

 Based at Treasure Island, California for the rest of the war, Lawrence served on patrol and escort operations to the approaches of San Francisco Bay.
 On 31 May 1944, the destroyer rescued 192 men of SS Henry Bergh which had grounded on the Farallon Islands, then resumed patrol and escort operations.
 After the war, Lawrence departed San Francisco 28 August 1945, arriving Philadelphia 20 September.

 She decommissioned at Philadelphia 24 October 1945 and was sold to Boston Metal Company, Baltimore, Maryland, on 1 October 1946.